Minimum degrees for powers of paths and cycles: Near-extremal graphs

 \begin{proof} Choose for each $i$ in succession $q_{\sigma(i)}$ to be any so far unused common neighbour of $Q_{\sigma(i)}$.
 The lemma hypothesis ensures that this is always possible. \end{proof}

-The second lemma is a variant on Dirac's Theorem and allows us to construct paths and cycles of desired lengths which keep certain `bad' vertices far apart.
-Its proof uses an adaptation of P\'osa's rotation-extension technique.
+The second lemma allows us to construct paths and cycles of desired lengths which keep certain `bad' vertices far apart.
+We apply Theorem~\ref{thm:williamson} in its proof.

-\begin{lemma} Let $H$ be a graph on $h\geq10$ vertices and $B\subseteq V(H)$ be of size at most $\frac{h}{100}$.
-Suppose that every vertex in $B$ has at least $4|B|+2$ neighbours in $H$, and every vertex outside $B$ has at least $\frac{h}{2}+5|B|+5$ neighbours in $H$.
+\begin{lemma} Let $H$ be a graph on $h\geq10$ vertices and $B\subseteq V(H)$ be of size at most $\frac{h}{12}$.
+Suppose that every vertex in $B$ has at least $3|B|+1$ neighbours in $H$, and every vertex outside $B$ has at least $\frac{h}{2}+2|B|+2$ neighbours in $H$.
 Then for any $3\leq\ell\leq h$ we can find a cycle $C_\ell$ of length $\ell$ in $H$ on which no four consecutive vertices contain more than one vertex of $B$.
 Furthermore, if $x$ and $y$ are any two vertices not in $B$ and $5\leq\ell\leq h$, we can find an $\ell$-vertex path $P_\ell$ whose end-vertices are $x$ and $y$ and on which no four consecutive vertices contain more than one vertex of $B\cup\{x,y\}$. \end{lemma}

 \begin{proof} If we seek a path in $H$ from $x$ to $y$ and $xy\notin E(H)$, add $xy$ as a `dummy' edge.
 If we seek a cycle, let $xy$ be any edge of $H$ such that $x,y\notin B$.
-It suffices to show for each $3\leq\ell\leq h$ that we can find a cycle $C_\ell$ of length $\ell$ with $xy$ as an edge, on which no four consecutive vertices contain more than one vertex of $B$ and on which any four consecutive vertices including a vertex of $B$ contain neither $x$ nor $y$.
+Hence, it suffices to show for each $3\leq\ell\leq h$ and each edge $xy\in V(H)$ with $x,y\notin B$ that we can find a cycle $C_\ell$ of length $\ell$ with $xy$ as an edge, on which no four consecutive vertices contain more than one vertex of $B$ and on which any four consecutive vertices including a vertex of $B$ contain neither $x$ nor $y$.